pbund/blog2/content/posts/2022-12-21-EEM-sync-nosync.md

 ### Synchronous mode (“sync yes”)

-So you want run the applet before the matched CLI command.
+So you've decided to run the applet before the matched CLI command.
 In this example, whenever the user types the `show alias` command, you want a `show clock` to be executed first:

 ```
 Router# conf t